History of Egypt under Anwar Sadat: Early years

 After Nasser's death, another of the original revolutionary "Free Officers," then-Vice President Anwar el-Sadat, was elected President of Egypt.
 Nasser's supporters in government settled on Sadat as a transitional figure that—they believed—could be manipulated easily.
 Sadat lacked Nasser's charisma and popularity and "inspired neither awe nor envy."
 However, he enjoyed a long term in office and had many changes in mind for Egypt; by some astute political moves, he was able to institute a "corrective revolution" (announced on 15 May 1971) that purged the government, political, and security establishments of the most ardent Nasserists.
 Sadat encouraged the emergence of an Islamist movement which had been suppressed by Nasser.
 Seeing Islamists as socially conservative, he gave them "considerable cultural and ideological autonomy" in exchange for political support.

 Following the disastrous Six-Day War of 1967, Egypt waged a War of Attrition in the Suez Canal zone.
 In 1971, four years into this war, Sadat endorsed in a letter the peace proposals of UN negotiator Gunnar Jarring, which seemed to lead to a full peace with Israel on the basis of Israel's withdrawal to its pre-war borders.
 This peace initiative failed, as neither Israel nor the United States of America accepted the terms as discussed then.
 To provide Israel with more incentive to negotiate with Egypt and return the Sinai to it, and also because the Soviets had refused Sadat's requests for more military support, Sadat expelled the Soviet military advisers from Egypt and proceeded to bolster his army for a renewed confrontation with Israel.

-October 1973 war
+Yom Kippur War

 In 1971, Sadat concluded a treaty of friendship with the Soviet Union, but a year later ordered Soviet advisers to leave.
 Soviets were engaged in détente with the United States and discouraged Egypt from attacking Israel.
 Sadat favored another war with Israel in hopes of regaining the Sinai peninsula and reviving a country demoralized from the 1967 war.
 He hoped that at least a limited victory over the Israelis would alter the status quo.
 In the months before the war Sadat engaged in a diplomatic offensive and by the fall of 1973 had support for a war of more than a hundred states, including most of the countries of the Arab League, Non-Aligned Movement, and Organization of African Unity.
 Syria agreed to join Egypt in attacking Israel.